erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

 in the realm of Python packaging tools.
 In a trend that started around 2022, there has been an ongoing "Rustification" of Python tooling.

+   uv is designed as a drop-in replacement for pip and pip-tools, and is ready for production use today in projects built around those workflows.

+       \- Charlie Marsh, "uv: Python Packaging in Rust", https://astral.sh/blog/uv

 First, Rye was released in pursuit of a "cargo for Python".
 Cargo is Rust's package manager.
 It seems to have inspired Python developers to keep trying to improve on what we have with pip.